Family honor: History

-An individual is considered as honorable based on his/her behaviors and characteristics he or she displays that the society deems to be worthy of honor.
-In addition, honor also entails the aspect of how high of a position an individual holds in relation to the group and how much he or she is respected by others.
+An individual is considered as honorable based on their behaviors and characteristics they display that the society deems to be worthy of honor.
+In addition, honor also entails the aspect of how high of a position an individual holds in relation to the group and how much they are respected by others.

 One of the ideals of family honor is social class.
 Social class can be defined as a group of people categorized into a hierarchy based on the amount of money they have accumulated, how much education they have received, and the amount of power they hold within society, amongst other variables.
 People who play similar roles within society tend to have similar outlooks.
 Social standing affects the way in which families form.
 It determines how and who a person mates with, how they raise their children, and how people relate to one another.

-Historically, honor is a quality ascribed to an individual in two ways: either by obtaining it through his or her birth into an honorable family or being assigned as honorable by powerful people who hold higher status in the society.
-An individual's parental lineage, is the traditional source for his or her honor.
+Historically, honor is a quality ascribed to an individual in two ways: either by obtaining it through their birth into an honorable family or being assigned as honorable by powerful people who hold higher status in the society.
+An individual's parental lineage, is the traditional source for their honor.
 Because honor is passed through paternal lineage in most patrilineal cultures, these societies historically considered having sons as a source of pride and honor.
 For example, in the Moroccan culture, it is still a preference among women to have sons instead of daughters.
 Morocco is a typical patrilineal society in which the son has a more important function for the family such as the son supports his parents once they have aged compared to the daughter who will marry into a different group becoming a loss to the family.
 In such societies men also hold more sexual rights compared to women besides the supportive role men obtain from caring for their aging parents.
-Females in these societies are perceived as threats to family honor.
+Women in these societies are perceived as threats to family honor.

 Within cultures, honor is an important and highly esteemed theme.
 It can be maintained through living up to one's word and promises, providing for the family, and keeping a certain social status.
-Honor can be affected by both men and women through ways in which a man heightens his family's honorable status, and a woman can shame her family through disapproved actions.
+Honor can be affected by women and men through ways in which a woman can shame her family through disapproved actions, and a man heightens his family's honorable status.
 Ensuing constant pressure to uphold her family's honor, a woman can suffer psychological and social damage.